 7. Thịt kho

 Caramelized pork belly served in the clay pot.
-Its version with boiled eggs (Thịt kho tàu), is one of the typical dishes widely consumed during the lunar new year, the famous Tết Festival.
+The version with boiled eggs (Thịt kho tàu) is one of the typical dishes widely consumed during the lunar new year, the famous Tết Festival.

 8. Cơm hến

-Cơm hến is a rice dish with clams, peanuts and fried pork skin.
-The dish bears the same name as the islet where it is consumed, right in the middle of the Perfume River in Huế, central Vietnam.
+Cơm hến is a rice dish with clams, peanuts, and fried pork skin.
+The dish bears the same name as the islet where it is consumed, located right in the middle of the Perfume River in Huế, central Vietnam.

-This is the type of dish that needs to be consumed at the source, a super authentic experience and outside the tourist circuit.
+This off-the-beaten-path Vietnamese food is better consumed at the source, a super authentic experience, and outside the tourist circuit.